fhellwig/be-safe/README.md

 BE Safe is a prototype application developed by [Buchanan & Edwards](http://www.buchanan-edwards.com) in response to RFQ 4QTFHS150004 issued by the General Services Administration (GSA).

-BE Safe is an AngularJS web application running on a Node.js/Express API and is deployable across a platforms.
+BE Safe is an AngularJS web application running on a Node.js/Express API and is deployable across platforms.
 It accesses the OpenFDA API and allows users to search for drug recalls and adverse reactions.
-Users can subscribe to alerts and receive notifications of new recalls and reactions based on their search criteria.
-Users can share their results on social media and also submit their own individual adverse reactions.
+Users can subscribe to alerts and receive notifications of new recalls and reactions.
+Users can share their results on social media and also submit their own adverse reactions.

 ## 1. Operational Prototype